-- Review of regional and statewide data collected from the EEU industry sector project leads.
+- Review of regional and statewide data collected from the EEU project leads.

 - Promotion of the integration of academic disciplines and industry-based standards into new and existing EEU curriculum.

-- Technical assistance and support for EEU project leads for project operation, funding, and leadership direction.
+- Technical assistance and support for the EEU project leads for project operation, funding, and leadership direction.

 - Promotion of the development of sector Web sites and related links.

-- Promotion of the inclusion and expansion of EEU activities in SkillsUSA California.
+- Promotion of the inclusion and expansion of the EEU activities in SkillsUSA California.

 - Coordination of efforts of secondary and post-secondary education providers to ensure student success.